aers/EngineFixesSkyrim64/README.md

 1. Memory Manager

    This disables Skyrim's built-in memory manager for its two largest heaps.
 This is the commonly named "OS allocators" fix.
 Also replaces system memory calls with jenalloc.
 REQUIRES Snow Sparkle fix.

+   This will currently cause CTDs when entering Blackreach and potentially other areas due to an as-of-yet unresolved out of bounds memory read bug in Skyrim SE's renderer (BSParticleShader::SetupGeometry)

 2. BSReadWriteLock